EntoLogic/contribution-info/README.md

 ![explain](/explain.png)

-**[Screenshot of explanation](/explain.png)** Note the black mouse on the right hovering over the explanation which causes the code to highlight on the left.
+Note the black mouse on the right hovering over the explanation which causes the code to highlight on the left.

 ### How does it work?